 You can order each right now with either the new M1 Pro chip or the beefier M1 Max, an astoundingly powerful chip that promises to give these new MacBook Pros enough power to rival the best gaming laptops.
-Both of these new devices are good enough to earn a spot on our best laptops list — although they are still lacking features we want on the next MacBook Pro.
-However, the question of which one is the best MacBook for you depends on your needs.
+Both of these new devices are good enough to earn a spot on our best laptops list, but the question of which one is the best MacBook for you depends on your needs.

-To help you make a better buying decision, here's a rundown of the differences between Apple's new 14-inch and 16-inch MacBook Pros.
+To help you make a better buying decision, here's a rundown of the differences between Apple's 2021 14-inch and 16-inch MacBook Pros.